Employers have a legal duty to make arrangements to ensure their employees receive immediate attention if they are injured or taken ill at work.

 An employer shall provide, or ensure that there are provided, such equipment and facilities as are adequate and appropriate in the circumstances for enabling first-aid to be rendered to his employees if they are injured or become ill at work.

-This course encompasses the requirements for the delivery of Emergency First Aid in the work place as guided by the Health and Safety Executive but with greater focus on work at height related injuries.
+This course encompasses all of the requirements for the delivery of Emergency First Aid at Work as guided by the Health and Safety Executive but with greater focus on confined spaces related injuries.
 As with any Xytec course the focus is on effective practical application as well as high standards of knowledge and understanding.

 This is a classroom based course designed to familiarise delegates with the core requirements of The Health and Safety (First Aid) Regulations 1981 as well as train them to confidently administer emergency first aid in accordance with HSE guidelines.

-This course focuses on and certifies to the accident and emergency elements of the First Aid at Work syllabus but is adapted to meet the needs for Work at Height.
+This course focuses on and certifies to the accident and emergency elements of the First Aid at Work syllabus but is adapted to meet the needs for Confined Spaces.

 Delegates will be assessed by the trainer during the course and a final written and practical assessment will complete the certification process.